tlswg/tls13-spec/draft-ietf-tls-tls13.md

     [sender]_write_iv = HKDF-Expand-Label(Secret, "iv", "", iv_length)
 ~~~~

 [sender] denotes the sending side.
+The Secret value for each record type
+is shown in the table below.

 | Record Type | Secret |
 |:------------|--------|